adrianabreu/SIMDE-Docs/source/en/calculo-de-direcciones.md

 next: en/referencias.html
 ---

-The memory address ALU is a special FU*D162M0 of the Superscalar processor that computes the memory address of a LOAD or STORE instruction once the base register is available.
+The memory address ALU is a special FU of the Superscalar processor that computes the memory address of a LOAD or STORE instruction once the base register is available.